renato-favarin/ds_em_producao/README.md

 ## Business performance

 Finally, with the model trained, it's time to translate model performance into business performance.
-Considering the MAE obtained in the forecast for each store, during the test period, the best and worst sales scenarios for each store are projected.
+Considering the MAE obtained in the forecast for each store, during the test period, the best and worst sales scenarios for each store were projected.

 Below, the expected business performance of the first 5 stores: